-- Cognitive empathy: The person who possesses cognitive empathy understands the emotions of others, why they act the way they act or even react the way they do.
-Cognitively empathic people may not share in the strong reactions of others.
+- Cognitive empathy: The person who possesses cognitive empathy understands the emotions of others; why they act the way they act or even react the way they do.
+Cognitively empathetic people may not share in the strong reactions of others.

-It is important for humans to be empathic because it immediately drives the person to respond to other person’s needs.
+It is important for humans to be empathetic because it immediately drives the person to respond to other person’s needs.

 For a project manager, empathy is very important.
-It puts you at a vantage position to understand the level of creativity or competence in handling a particular task, and that helps to adjust to your level in terms of delegating duties.
+It puts you in a position to understand the level of creativity or competence in handling a particular task, and that helps you to adjust in terms of delegating duties.

-When you are empathic, you get to know and understand how your teammates like to work.
+When you are empathetic, you get to know and understand how your teammates like to work.
 This will bring out the best in them.
-Sometimes, a request from a coworker or team member can come up that may otherwise sound ludicrous, but if you are empathic, it becomes easier to understand why this is happening, and that helps you to decide its worthiness or otherwise.
+Sometimes, a request from a coworker or team member can come up that may otherwise sound ludicrous, but if you are empathetic, it becomes easier to understand why this is happening, and that helps you to decide its worthiness or otherwise.